leonardoserrentino/leonardoserrentino/README.md

   From genomic data analysis to diagnostic prediction and beyond, I apply my expertise in data science and AI to uncover insights hidden in complex biological datasets.
 - **Computer Vision**

-## Why Work with Me

-- **Scientific Rigor**
-  I integrate logic-driven methodologies to guarantee robustness, transparency, and reliability in every project.
-- **Innovation & Curiosity**
-  I’m constantly exploring emerging AI trends and theoretical constructs to bring fresh perspectives and creative solutions.
-- **24/7 Consultancy**
-  Whether it’s urgent troubleshooting or collaborative brainstorming, I’m here to support your project anytime.

-## Let’s Build Something Extraordinary

-If you’re looking for a partner who can combine **logic-based frameworks**, **state-of-the-art LLMs**, and **bioinformatics expertise** into a cohesive, impactful solution, let’s connect!
-Together, we can transform theoretical ideas into **practical, high-value applications**.

----

 ### Contact Me

 - **GitHub**: [GitHub Profile](https://github.com/leonardoserrentino)